Quick Answer

 Frequently Asked Questions

-Is the Audio-Technica AT2020 better than the SM7B?
+Is the Audio-Technica AT2020 good for beginners?

 How We Analyze Products

 We analyze Amazon review data — often thousands of reviews per product — to surface patterns that individual buyers miss.
 Our process aggregates star ratings, review counts, and buyer sentiment at scale, identifying which strengths and weaknesses appear consistently across the largest review samples available.
-The 24,939+ reviews analyzed on this page represent real verified-purchase feedback from Amazon buyers.
+The 18,000+ reviews analyzed on this page represent real verified-purchase feedback from Amazon buyers.

 Each product earned its placement through data: total review volume, average rating, and the specific praise and complaints that repeat most often across buyers.
 No manufacturer paid for placement on this page.
 Products appear here because buyers endorsed them at scale, not because a company asked us to feature them.